seperman/deepdiff/README.md

 >>> from deepdiff import DeepHash  # For hashing objects based on their contents
 ```

-Note: if you want to use DeepDiff via commandline, make sure to run `pip install "deepdiff6[cli]"`.
+Note: if you want to use DeepDiff via commandline, make sure to run `pip install "deepdiff[cli]"`.
 Then you can access the commands via:

 - DeepDiff
     - `$ deep diff --help`